crtudose/ansible/README.md

 **Configuration variables:**
-$ ANSIBLE_GATHERING = explicit ansible-playbook playbook.yml    (we can specify the variable key/value before executing playbook but this is not persistent) as alternative we can consider using export:
+$ ANSIBLE_GATHERING = explicit ansible-playbook playbook.yml    (we can specify the variable key/value before executing playbook but this is not persistent) as alternative we can consider using export to make this change applicable shell wide, until you exit shell
 $ export ANSIBLE_GATHERING=explicit
 $ ansible-playbook playbook.yml